 The independent study option can be for 15-45 contact hours.
 These courses may be accredited directly by the student’s home school; therefore students are invited to contact their school before arriving in Sorrento to verify if the agreed project can be approved by their advisor.

 This option is available both in the spring and fall semesters.

 For more information about this option, please feel free to contact our Vice President of Academic Affairs Dr. Marco Marino at email@example.com

-The number of courses is dependent on the term of program.
+The number of courses students need to take depends on the term/semester of interest.

-Summer I or II students choose 1-2 courses.
-Summer III students choose 2-4 courses.
+Summer I or II students must choose 1-2 courses.
+Summer III students must choose 2-4 courses.

 All courses are 3 credits (45 contact hours) unless otherwise noted.